el-tor/chutney/eltor/readme.md

 # Running a relay
 See `tor-relay-sample-torrc` sample config file.
-Make sure to configure your Address (IP), Nickname, OrPort (you might need to allow this port thru your firewall).
+Make sure to configure your Address (IP), Nickname, OrPort and set `AssumeReachable 1`.

+You might need to allow the OrPort port thru your firewall or UPNP via https://github.com/Yawning/tor-fw-helper).

 Run this command on the computer you want to become a El Tor Relay:
 ```
 tor -f /path/to/torrc